 Website - The WQA web site is regularly updated and provides instant access to news releases, publications, agendas, minutes of meetings, and reports on projects.
 In addition to WQA-specific issues, the web site links to local, state and federal water agencies and organizations.
 It also gives access to the names of officials who can be contacted for further information.
 A new and improved website was launched in June, 2007.
 In March of 2008, WQA launched an e-mail notification page which lets subscribers know when new information is posted to the website, including Board and committee agendas.
 In June of 2011, WQA redesigned its webpage once again and expanded its role in social media outlets by creating an active Facebook page with additional updates through Twitter and YouTube.
+Furthermore, the website was redesigned again in 2016.
+This latest update included improvements to the subscription system and site optimization for mobile users.

 Communication with Government Officials - The WQA keeps the local offices of federal and state legislators informed of any developments and the progress of cleanup issues in the Basin through office visits, tours of treatment facilities and invitations to participate in the WQA legislative committee.
 The WQA hosts the Legislative Water Forum Luncheon, inviting elected officials to update the Basin water community on state legislation.
 Speakers in the series to date have included United States Senators Barbara Boxer and Dianne Feinstein, former Congressman David Dreier, former Congresswoman and former U.S. Secretary of Labor Hilda Solis (now L.A.
-County Supervisor), Congresswoman Lucille Roybal-Allard, former State Attorney General Bill Lockyer, former California Secretary of State Bruce McPherson (now Santa Cruz County Supervisor) and former California Board of Equalization Member Judy Chu (now Congresswoman).
+County Supervisor), Congresswoman Lucille Roybal-Allard, former State Attorney and State Treasurer General Bill Lockyer, former California Secretary of State Bruce McPherson (now Santa Cruz County Supervisor) and former California Board of Equalization Member Judy Chu (now Congresswoman).